Sachin155/CICD-examples/README.md

 After merging a PR into a protected branch (e.g., `main`), the GitHub Actions workflow builds and pushes a Docker image to Docker Hub.
 The image is tagged with the commit SHA.

----

-## Contribution

-Feel free to fork this repository and open a pull request if you'd like to contribute.
-Ensure that all tests pass and the coverage is up to date before submitting.

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README provides an overview of how your project is structured and how to use GitHub Actions for automation.
-Let me know if you need any additions or changes!